auth0/docs/articles/quickstart/spa/react/interactive.md

 ## Add Login to Your Application {{{ data-action=code data-code="login.js#4:7" }}}

-The Auth0 React SDK gives you tools to quickly implement user authentication in your React application.
-Create a [login](https://auth0.com/docs/login) button using `loginWithRedirect()` to redirect users to the Auth0 Universal Login page.
-After the user successfully logs in, they are redirected back to your React application's Callback URL.
+Now that you have configured your Auth0 Application and the Auth0 React SDK, you need to set up login for your project.
+To do this, you will use the SDK’s loginWithRedirect() method to create a login button that redirects users to the Auth0 Universal Login page.
+After a user successfully authenticates, they will be redirected to the callback URL you set up earlier in this quickstart.

-Create a new file in your application called `login.js`, then copy in the following code sample containing the logic needed for login.
-Next, update your `index.js` file to include the new login button.

 <%= include('../../_includes/_auth0-react-classes-info.md') %>

+Create a new file in your application called `login.js` for the login button component, and copy in the code from the interactive panel to the right, which contains the logic needed for login.
+Then, update your `index.js` file to include the new login button.

 ::::checkpoint

 :::checkpoint-default

-You should now be able to log in or sign up using a username and password or social provider.
+You should now be able to log in or sign up using a username and password.

 Click the login button and verify that:
 * your React Application redirects you to the Auth0 Universal Login page